 On June 19, 2008, a few days after the Administrative Law Judge issued his opinion and recommended order, the Board voted at the motion of Board President Womack to terminate Conn and Miller based upon the amended charges.
+Compl. ¶ 43 and Ex.
+10.

 The Board has filed numerous exceptions to the Administrative Law Judge's opinion and recommended order, which are currently pending before the full MERC.
+Defendants' Resp. to Pls.
+Mot. for Prelim.
+Inj., Ex.
+2.